If you knew me 10 years ago when we divorced, you wouldn’t think me and my ex would ever be caught dead in the same room.

 Only I can guard my heart and keep it from becoming bitter (which can happen any day of the week, people.
 It’s is a constant job!)

-When we fully surrender to the Holy Spirit in this area, we make room for him to work wonders.
+When we fully surrender to a higher standard of love, we make room for the Divine to work wonders.